 - Always set a complex passcode on your device.

-- Setup Apple's Find my iPhone, Android's Device Manager or Window's Find My Phone features.
+- Enable Apple's Find my iPhone, Android Device Manager's Find My Phone features.

 - Make sure your device is running the latest operating system.

 - Think twice before storing sensitive information on your device.